Skip to main content

 While this figure slightly declined from the previous year, it's not necessarily due to less fraud.

-Stephen explains that banks are becoming more cautious about reporting due to the difficulty in proving whether someone was complicit or a victim.
+Banks are becoming more cautious about reporting because of the difficulty in proving whether someone was complicit or a victim.

 Criminal networks are also becoming more sophisticated, coaching young people on how to claim victimhood to avoid detection.